zhinst/zhinst-toolkit/examples/nodetree.md

 > Warning:
 >
 > Setting a value to a non leaf node will set the value of all child lead nodes.
-> It should therefor be used with great care to avoid unintentionall changes.
+> It should therefor be used with great care to avoid unintentional changes.

 ```python
 device.demods[0].order()